wisniewskikr/chrisblog-it-java-springboot/others/security/html/html-springsec-sso-authn-saml-okta-authr-config/README.md

 -----------

 ##### Goal
 The goal of this project is to present how to implement **authentication and authorization** in **Java** application type **HTML** with usage **Spring Boot** and **Thymeleaf** frameworks and **Spring Security** dependencies.
-Credentials are filled by user in **Default Form** displayed by browser and sent as **parameters in body**. **Authentication** is done automatically by Spring Security with data stored **inmemory**. **Authorization** is done automatically by Spring Security based on **cofiguration** (paths and roles).

-Please be aware that **logout** doesn't work in Basic Authentication.
+Security is handled by **SSO** type **SAML** provided by vendor **OKTA**.
+It means that after configuration you can handle users and groups in Okta application.

 ##### Flow
 The following flow takes place in this project:
 1. Using any browser the User sends request to Server for not secured content.
 1. Server sends back response to User via browser with not secured content.
 1. Using any browser the user sends request to Server for secured content.
-Credentials are sent as Default Form displayed by browser.
+1. Servier redirects request to Okta.
+1. Okta sends back to User via browser response with Login form.
+1. User via browser sends request to Okta with credentials from Login form.
+1. Okta authenticates User and then redirects request to Server.
-1. Server sends back response to User via browser with secured content if authentication and authorization are valid.
+1. Server authorizes User.
+If everything is ok then Server sends back response to User via browser with secured content.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.